ALL NOVELS AVAILABLE IN E-BOOK & TRADE PAPERBACK FORMATS

 Safely isolated at the height of a blizzard, she awaits a secret tape from a cagey informant.
 But her plans are shattered by both a dangerous intruder, and a killer who leaves a bloody trail to her door.

-Click on covers below and go
+Click on front cover below to go

-straight to Amazon
+straight to Amazon (also at B&N)

 High-concept, international thriller ripped from today's headlines!